Part 1 | Part 2

 With the exception of protein shakes and my post-workout organic soda, I have not listed what I drink throughout the day.
 This is because how much fluids I drink depends on how thirsty I am.
 I only drink when I am thirsty.
 My choices are water (I flavor my water with lemon) and green tea from tea leaves.

 I drink roughly 1.5 to 2 liters of fluids each day.
 This number includes water, soy milk, green tea and soy protein shakes.
-I gauge my hydration by the color of my urine.
-I make sure that my urine is pale yellow to clear in color.
+I gauge my hydration by the Color" style="padding: 4px 0px 0px; margin-bottom: -1px !important; of my urine.
+I make sure that my urine is pale yellow to clear in Color" style="padding: 4px 0px 0px; margin-bottom: -1px !important;.
 As long as it is and I am not thirsty, I drink only when I feel thirst.

 Meals On Non-Training Days